o6ris/entretien-tech-active/README.md

 - In VSCode, install plugins **Prettier - Code formatter** and **ESLint** and configure them
 - Clone this repo, enter it
 - Run command `npm run setup`
-- _NB: To launch the backend server, you'll need an environment file with database credentials.
-You'll find a template one in `backend/.env.sample`_
+- !IMPORTANT!: To launch the backend server, you'll need an environment file with database credentials.
+You'll find a template in `backend/.env.sample`
+- Run command `npm run migrate`
+- !IMPORTANT!: To link the API with the front, you'll need an environment file with the link of the api.
+You'll find a template one in `frontend/.env.sample`
+- Run command `npm run dev` to starts both servers (frontend + backend)

 ### Available Commands

-- `setup` : Initialization of frontend and backend, as well as all toolings
+- `npm run setup` : Initialization of frontend and backend, as well as all toolings
-- `migrate` : Run the database migration script
+- `npm run migrate` : Run the database migration script
-- `dev` : Starts both servers (frontend + backend) in one terminal
+- `npm run dev` : Starts both servers (frontend + backend) in one terminal
-- `dev-front` : Starts the React frontend server
+- `npm run dev-front` : Starts the React frontend server
-- `dev-back` : Starts the Express backend server
+- `npm run dev-back` : Starts the Express backend server
-- `lint` : Runs validation tools, and refuses unclean code (will be executed on every _commit_)
+- `npm run lint` : Runs validation tools, and refuses unclean code (will be executed on every _commit_)
-- `fix` : Fixes linter errors (run it if `lint` growls on your code !)
+- `npm run fix` : Fixes linter errors (run it if `lint` growls on your code !)

 ## FAQ